alannguyencs/chatbot_webapp/README.md

-This version is to add a simple webapp with FastAPI().
+This version is to add a simple chatbot assistant webapp with FastAPI.